Pahansith7/Biomedical_Device_Design_Project/README.md

 portable electronic device which can be refilled with insulin cartridges, designed to administer insulin periodically.
 Existing insulin pumps are highly advanced with real-time monitoring of blood glucose levels.
 And therefore, a very high price, ((over 1000 USD for a simple pump) is unaffordable for Sri Lankans.
-Therefore our target is to build a simpler insulin pump, which suits the needs and economy of Sri Lankan patients
+Therefore our target is to build a simpler insulin pump, which suits the needs and economy of Sri Lankan patients.